-Competition and the Use of Discretion in Financial Reporting: Evidence from Community Banks
+Threat of Entry and the Use of Discretion in Banks' Financial Reporting

-Survey-based evidence collected as part of this study supports the premise that banks prefer to locate in markets where incumbents have high profitability and low credit losses, and that banks use competitors' financial statements in analyzing their competition.
-Survey evidence also suggests that regulators' expectations are a leading factor in banks' over-provisioning for loan losses.
+I complement my analyses with survey-based evidence.
+Findings from the survey confirm that banks prefer to locate in markets where incumbents have high profitability and low credit losses, and that banks use competitors' financial statements to analyze competition.

-Keywords: Financial Reporting, Product Market Competition, Entry Deterrence, Community Banking, Regulator Incentives, Loss Provisioning
+Keywords: Financial Reporting, Product Market Competition, Entry Deterrence, Banking, Regulator Incentives, Loss Provisioning

 Suggested Citation: Suggested Citation